efficient/rdma_bench/README.md

  * libnuma-dev (numactl-devel on CentOS)

 ## Required settings
-All benchmarks require one server machine and separate client machines.
+All benchmarks require one server machine and multiple client machines.
+ * The number of client machines required is described in each benchmark's README file.
+The server will wait for all clients to launch, so the benchmarks won't make progress until the correct number of clients are launched.
  * Modify `HRD_REGISTRY_IP` in `run-servers.sh` and `run-machines.sh` to the IP
    address of the server machine.
 This machine runs a memcached instance that is used as a queue pair registry.